megahealth/megaring-oc/README.md

 1. Set MRDevice.delegate.

 2. Implement method `-[MRDeviceDelegate bindUserIdentifier]` and `-[MRDeviceDelegate bindToken]` to provide user id and token.
 The userid is a 24-bit hexadecimal string.
 Use the token you get in step 6 to connect the old device.
+    Prompt: [userid is returned by the server to the app, and then bind is set to the ring; you can ask the server to generate a 24 bit hexadecimal string returned to the app (let the server search online, there are many)]; （ Example: @"5a4331011579a30038c790de"）
 3. Implement method `-[MRDeviceDelegate bindDeviceResp:]` to observe binding response.

 4. A `MRBindRespOld` comes when the same user connect the same device.